cbeust/klaxon/README.md

 ```text
 Result: [ { "1" : 1 }, { "2" : 2 }, { "3" : 3 }  ]
 ```

+Functions that you can use inside a `json {}` expression are defined in the [`KlaxonJson`](https://github.com/cbeust/klaxon/blob/master/src/main/kotlin/com/beust/klaxon/KlaxonJson.kt) class.

 ## Flattening and path lookup